Free tool

 Calculation method

-• 1) AHT = (total handle time + ACW) / resolved tickets
+• 1) AHT = (active handle time + ACW) / resolved tickets

 • 2) Tickets per agent/day = productive minutes / AHT